arasandt/notes/useful/vim.md

-:set paste --> to keep formatting e.x. when pasting xml :set autoindent
-:set shiftwidth=2
-SHIFT V to get into visual mode
-Select the rows
-SHIFT > to move right or SHIFT , to move left y<n>y then p, to duplicate the line.
-'dG' - Deletes contents from cursor to end of file.
-This is very useful when editing YAML files.
-'ZZ' - Save and exit quickly.

-Normal Mode
-j à Down
-k à Up
-l à Right
-j à Left
-move multiple lines use <number> + k

-gg à BOF
-G à EOF

-w à word forward beginning letter (W including punctuations as part of word) e à word forward ending letter (E including punctuations as part of word) b à word back  word beginning letter (B including punctuations as part of word)
-$ à goto end of line
-0 à zero beginning of line
-(use above with <numbers> to jump multiple words)

-:13 à goto 13th line
-/nginx à search for nginx (to get next/previous occurrence press n/N) ?nginx à backward search f/F à forward/backward find a character (cant understand what it does)

-Insert Mode (i)
-i/I à insert before the cursor/BOL
-a/A à append after the cursor/EOL
-u à undo
-s/S à remove the cursor/LINE and replace.
-Like under the cursor/LINE. o/O à next/previous new line

-Visual Mode (v)
-v/V à selecting the character/LINE

-Replace Mode (r)
-r/R à replace the character/LINE

-VIM Language
-c à change
-d à delete
-y à copy or yank
-p à paste

-cw/cb à change the word front/back (puts you in insert mode too) dw/db à delete the word front/back yw/yb à copied the word front/back cc/C à change the whole line dd à delete the whole line
-. à repeat previous action
-D/d$ à delete everything from cursor to EOL d0 à delete everything from cursor to BOL c3w à change next 3 words and type to replace ci{ à change inside bracket. di{ à delete inside bracket. ca{ à change the bracket block da{ à delete the bracket block

-:%s/nginx/frontend/gc  à find replace global with confirmation
+# This file provides information of VIM Commands

+### Keep formatting when pasting xml
+:set paste / :set autoindent / :set shiftwidth=2

+### Get into Visual Mode
+SHIFT V

+### Move right
+Select the rows, SHIFT >

+### Move left
+Select the rows, SHIFT ,

+### Duplicate the line
+y(number)y then p where number is the number of lines and p means paste

+### Delete ontents from cursor to end of file
+dG This is very useful when editing YAML files.

+### Save and exit quickly
+ZZ

+### Normal Mode
+j is Down
+k is Up
+l is Right
+j is Left

+### Move multiple lines
+(number) and k

+### Beginning of file
+gg

+### End of file
+GG

+### Word forward beginning letter without punctuations as part of word / with punctuations as part of word
+w / W

+### Word forward ending letter without punctuations as part of word / with punctuations as part of word
+e / E

+### Word backword ending letter without punctuations as part of word / with punctuations as part of word
+b / B

+### Goto end of line
+$

+### Beginning end of line
+0

+### Use above with (numbers) to jump multiple words

+### Goto a specific line
+:(number)
+Example: :13 to goto 13th line

+### To search for a text forward
+/(word)
+Example: /nginx to search for nginx
+While in search to get to next/previous occurrence press n/N

+### To search for a text backward
+?(word)

+### Insert mode (i)
+i for inserting before the cursor
+I for inserting before end of line a for appending before the cursor
+A for appending before end of line o for inserting new line after
+O for iserting new line before

+### Undo
+u

+### Visual Mode (v)
+v for selecting the character
+V for selecting the LINE

+### Replace Mode (r)
+r for selecting the character
+R for selecting the LINE

+### VIM Language
+c for change
+d for delete
+y for copy or yank
+p for paste

+### Change the word (also puts you into insert mode)
+cw for changing the word front cb for changing the word back dw for deleting the word front db for deleting the word back yw for copying the word front yb for copying the word back cc or C for chanding the whole line dd to delete the whole line
+. to repeat previous action
+D or d$ to delete everything from cursor to EOL (end of line) d$ to delete everything from cursor to BOL (beginning of line)

+c(number)w to change next number words and type to replace.
+Example: c3n to change next 3 words

+### Find replace globally with confirmation
+%s/(text1)/(text2)/gc
+Example :%s/nginx/frontend/gc